THE URANIAN INSTITUTE

 First off, the author wishes to state that he does not assume that midpoint astrology was invented by Uranian Astrologers, Cosmobiologists, or Alfred Witte.
 Historic use of midpoints in astrology is clearly acknowledged in German Uranian Astrology literature, and it is only some English-language astrologers ignorant of this literature who have made the accusation that Uranian Astrologers in Germany think they invented the use of midpoints.
 Hamburg Uranian Astrologers Udo Rudolph and Ruth Brummund made clear their recognition, in a German text published in 1985, that the routine use of midpoints by astrologers occurred at least as far back as Guido Bonatti/Bonatus in the 13th Century AD.

 The actual facts are that comprehensive methodologies of using midpoints as the primary technique in functional chart readings have been developed substantially in Germany, which may or may not replicate historical precedents, and law suits have been filed over attempts to copyright Uranian Astrology and its methods, as well as the 90-degree dial, without success, and laughed out of court in Germany already at least once in the past.
 However, lawsuits over copyrighted printed works (articles, books), and unacknowledged and/or unauthorized translations of them, have successfully been pursued and won in nearly every country on the planet.
-This is something not well understood by people who do not have the mental capacity to produce substantial original written work worth reading, and therefore simply steal others' writings and deceptively present them as their own, a common practice in criminal societies where theft is considered an integral part of daily living.
+This is something not well understood by people who do not exercise the mental capacity to produce substantial original written work worth reading, and therefore simply steal others' writings and deceptively present them as their own, a common practice in criminal societies where theft is considered an integral part of daily living.
 In the past, some countries legally allowed people to translate books and then put their name on them as the original authors, although this has always been considered unethical in academic circles, grounds for professional censure, and an indicator of probable lack of competence.

 DEFINING URANIAN ASTROLOGY

 There are several websites recently claiming that if you don't use uranian houses, you aren't doing real Uranian Astrology.
 Others claim that if you don't use sensitive points or A+B-C pictures or 'Arabic Parts', you are not using Uranian Astrology.
 These are of course matters of opinion.
 Opinions are like dirty handkerchiefs -- nearly everybody has at least one.
 Opinions backed up with evidence and/or substantial functional experience are worth something, while the rest are relatively worthless.
+As early as 1924, the extensively experienced (in research) Alfred Witte, founder of the Uranian Astrology paradigm, recommended that astrologers discard sign rulerships, sensitive points, and planetary weighting systems and instead focus on the relationships between the planets.
+It was others who continued using them, despite his recommendations.
+By this time, the majority of Witte's articles preserved in the "Der Mensch" anthology also discontinued reference to house systems.

-Before studying Uranian Astrology techniques with Ruth Brummund, for a period of 25 years, the author might have agreed more with the view that houses are somewhat indispensible for standard practice, due to having learned astrology from books and astrologers that used them.
+Before studying Uranian Astrology techniques with Ruth Brummund, for a period of 25 years, the author of this article might have agreed more with the view that houses are somewhat indispensible for standard practice, due to having learned astrology from books and astrologers that used them.
 However, results of skeptical study with Ruth Brummund over a period of over 10 years led to a more experienced view that so much essential, accurate information is available from midpoints and aspects (referred to as 'clusters' on the harmonic dial), when used effectively and in depth, that houses can be dispensed with without major loss of vital chart information, and that too much emphasis on houses can be distracting from more precise critical midpoints points in a chart that involve the planet under investigation.
 I am not, however in full agreement with Ms Brummund on all details of how midpoints should be used for maximal descriptions of events and personal characteristics and potentials.
-Many Uranian Astrologers, because they are taught to do so, try to encapsulate the full, historic and varied range of Alfred Witte's highly critical and scientific evolution-oriented thinking over a period of at least 28 years (not including years before he published) into one fragmented methodological practice that most astrologers find disjointed, cumbersome, and confusing.
+Many Uranian Astrologers, because they are taught to do so, try to encapsulate the full, historic and varied range of Alfred Witte's highly critical and scientific evolution-oriented thinking over a period of at very least 28 years (not including years before he published) into one fragmented methodological practice that most astrologers find disjointed, cumbersome, and confusing.
 This is because those who continue to promote all the techniques used by Witte over those 28 or more years, of extraordinarily intensive study, have lost a main point of his research and writings -- to test various methods and discard the dross -- and discard he did, per some of the most prominent members of the Hamburg School.
 Furthermore, Witte was continuing the trend of Johannes Kepler to weed out unreliable or marginally pragmatic techniques.
 We would not normally include all scientific approaches and conclusions of 1913, much less 1613, in scientific practices -- and so why do we think it makes sense to do so in astrology?

 However, if one wants to stick with Witte's early methods and use house systems, one has a right to do so -- no one is forcing anyone to abandon historical methods if the compulsion is felt to keep them, whether it seems logical or not, and top astrological organizations continue to promote them for various and sundry reasons, possibly one of which is the following.
-Houses bridge Uranian Astrology with conventional mainstream astrology and astrologers, and they keep Uranian Astrology and Uranian Astrologers from being isolated in a separate world as long as traditional methods remain popular.
+Houses bridge Uranian Astrology with conventional pop astrology and astrologers, and they keep Uranian Astrology and Uranian Astrologers from being isolated in a separate world as long as those traditional methods remain popular.
 In addition, many people in various fields feel a compulsion to preserve tradition, in that maybe it has some sacred and indispensible or even religious value of some sort.
 'Fundamentalist' Christians prefer that creationism rather than evolution be taught in schools, promote debatable translations of translations of human authors written in a third historical language as 'the Word of God' to be pontificated.
 Such issues or refusal to acknowledge the fallibility of traditions came up when the Gauquelins and John Addey found no convincing evidence for many popular conventional methods, and many astrologers felt that astrology was being taken away from them and put in the hands of "evil scientists" with "no ethics" -- although there is a far higher percentage of criminals among adherents of religion than there are adherents of science.
-It reminds the author of the times when people thought automobiles were evil because they scared the horses on the streets, or that daylight-saving time would lead to communism.
-While a generic social code of ethics drawn from other related sciences is indeed important for astrology, infusion of religion risks the ethical problems that have routinely plagued religions (i.e. holy wars, ruthless persecution of non-adherents, or genocide committed on "infidels" and "untouchables" -- crimes no less "evil" or common than those of unethical scientists -- plus the perpetuation of superstition and belief in things for which there is no proof).
+It reminds the author of the times when people thought automobiles were evil because they scared the horses on the streets, or that daylight-saving time was causal to communism.
+While a generic social code of ethics drawn from other related sciences is indeed important for astrology, infusion of religion risks the ethical problems that have routinely plagued religions (i.e. holy wars, violent persecution of non-adherents, or genocide committed on "infidels" and "untouchables" -- crimes no less "evil" or common than those of unethical scientists -- plus the perpetuation of superstition and belief in things for which there is no proof).

 Functionality of methods may depend on your priorities and objectives.
 Midpoint analysis can be divided into compartments of life similar to those defined by houses, if one understands how to use them that way.
-However, among many American Uranian Astrologers, midpoints are taught according to earlier technique systems, where midpoints are seen as adjuncts or marginal afterthoughts tacked onto house and sign or aspect interpretations for supplementary information.
+However, among many old-style American Uranian Astrologers, midpoints are taught according to earlier technique systems, where midpoints are seen as adjuncts or marginal afterthoughts tacked onto house and sign or aspect interpretations for supplementary information.
 Both house and non-house methods are valid approaches, and both can yield useful information.
 The difference in approach relates to issues of efficiency, precision, focus, and perspective.
 How much one is method is more purely 'Uranian Astrology' or just a hybrid with traditional methods that some students of Alfred Witte claim he abandoned, is another issue, and perhaps far more a cosmetic accuracy-of-terminology issue than a pragmatic one, and one which may generate endless debate of questionable value or use to anyone.
 Sign and house rulerships, dignities, detriments, exaltations, and 'falls', have been endlessly debated over time because they seem to be of questionable significance or value.

 In nearly all fields of knowledge, there are usually various theoretical and pragmatic methodological approaches to achieving objectives/results.
 If the theory doesn't yield practical results, or isn't based on practical observations, problems result.
-People spin theories and philosophies for various reasons... maybe based on what they first learned and so thus are sentimentally or habitually attached to, or because they don't want to learn a different system, or because a favorite or beloved teacher or author advocated the method; or choices made in order to 'belong' in a group or school; or to support and attach to some particular ideological viewpoint that one substitutes for one's personal identity or chooses for practical reasons.
+People spin theories and philosophies for various reasons... maybe based on what they first learned and so thus are sentimentally or habitually attached to, or because they don't want to learn a different system, or because a favorite or beloved teacher or author advocated the method; or choices made in order to 'belong' in a group or school; or to support and attach to some particular ideological viewpoint that one substitutes for one's personal identity or chooses for seemingly practical reasons.
 This can happen to astrologers, doctors, lawyers, teachers, psychologists, or practitioners of most any field.
 But the question always remains whether a method is truly practical, and rooted in observable fact rather than theoretical supposition.

-In recent years, there's a heavily advertised trend to 'go back to roots' in astrology, and while it has brought renewed insights in some cases, and an understanding of causal and developmental factors in astrological method, it has often gone overboard to excess, and removed astrology from current reality while overlooking the basic life reality of evolution, the real passage of time, the real changes in reality over time.
+In recent years, there's a heavily advertised trend to 'go back to roots' in astrology, and while it has brought renewed insights in some cases, and an understanding of causal and developmental factors in astrological method, it has often gone overboard to excess, and removed astrology from current reality while overlooking the basic life reality of evolution, the real passage of time, the real and actual changes in reality over time.

 More specific to Uranian Astrology, some astrologers, for example, in reading the German 'Der Mensch' anthology of Alfred Witte's articles compiled, annotated, and published by Ludwig Rudolph, forget that: